joebew42/elixir_bank_account/scratch.md

 # DOING

-* introduce an authorization mechanism to use the HTTP API (`withdraw`)
+* introduce an authorization mechanism to use the HTTP API
- * what kind of authentication mechanism we can use?
+ * what kind of authentication mechanism can we use?
   * Basic HTTP authentication?
+Yes!
  * Is there some existing Plug for handling HTTP authentication?

 # TODO